Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Introduction

 This paper addresses the problem of the existence of minimal geodesics in spaces of planar curves endowed with several metrics over the tangent spaces.
 Given two initial curves, we prove the existence of a minimizing geodesic joining them.
 Such a result is proved by the direct method of calculus of variations.

 We treat the case of $BV^2$-curves and $H^k$-curves ($k\geq 2$ integer).
-Although the proof's strategy is the same, the $BV^2$ and $H^k$ cases are slightly different and the proof in the $H^k$ case is simpler.
+Although the proofs' strategies are the same, the $BV^2$ and $H^k$ cases are slightly different and the proof in the $H^k$ case is simpler.
 This difference is essentially due to the inherent geometric structures (Riemannian or Finslerian) of each space.

 We also propose a finite element discretization of the minimal geodesic problem.
 We further relax the problem to obtain a smooth non-convex minimization problem.
 This enables the use of a gradient descent algorithm to compute a stationary point of the corresponding functional.
 Although these stationary points are not in general global minimizers of the energy, they can be used to numerically explore the geometry of the corresponding spaces of curves, and to illustrate the differences between the Sobolev and $BV^2$ metrics.